 You will want to place the Searchie HEAD code in the ‘Head Code Snippets’ section of your Teachable site.
 The location of this snippet section can be found over at Teachable’s Code Snippets and Custom CSS page.
 That page will also show you where to find the location on Teachable to place Custom HTML code if you wish to implement the iframe widget or player.

 To add the Custom HTML and iFrames needed to embed Searchie players, playlists, and widgets on your site, we can use the Text & Media sections that allow us to embed custom code.
 Thinkific has an article here that breaks down their Page Builder, scroll to the "Content" section to learn about the Text & Media sections and where you can embed them.
 You can also do some custom web developing to get this done.
-An article on Custom Themes for Developers breaks down all the options available to you if you go that route, but if you need extra help, reach out to email@example.com.
+Thinkific also has a Multimedia option for building your course lessons and you can embed Searchie links in that section as well.

 Don't See Your Site?